 About 75% of the company’s revenues are generated from markets outside the US, with more than 50% coming from emerging markets (Latin America, Asia -- excluding Japan, Africa/Eurasia, and Central Europe).

-Outside of the US, Colgate-Palmolive operates approximately 280 properties, of which 80 are company owned, in 70-plus countries.
-Major overseas facilities used by the Oral, Personal, and Home Care segment are located in Australia, Brazil, China, Colombia, France, Italy, Mexico, Poland, South Africa, Thailand, Venezuela, and Vietnam.
-The Pet Nutrition business has a major plant in the Czech Republic.
+Outside of the US, Colgate-Palmolive operates approximately 270 properties, of which 76 are company owned, in 80 countries.
+Major non-US facilities of by the Oral, Personal, and Home Care segment are located in Australia, Brazil, China, Colombia, France, Greece, India, Italy, Mexico, Poland, South Africa, Thailand, Turkey, Venezuela, and Vietnam.
+The Pet Nutrition business has major plants in the Czech Republic and the Netherlands.